AlanDeStraya/zenLotusNosh/README.md

 Site files for Zen Lotus Nosh, Yoga instructor in Ottawa.

 ## ToDo list:
-- show how i can make slight edits so I don’t have to bug you each time for small verbage here and there
+- buy button
+- events page
-- add photos
+- events preview
+- crop group1.jpg, move to top
 - center photos/info for wide screens
-- add warrior pose to poses page
-- styling content sections
-- confirm change hero on mobile
 - site map

 ### soon
+- show how i can make slight edits so I don’t have to bug you each time for small verbage here and there
+- add photos
 - add testimonials
 - logo in top corner
+- favicon

 ### later
 - contact form